ooni/ooni.org/content/post/2022-state-of-internet-censorship-vietnam/index.md

 The percentage of users who can't be accessed with political criticism category is the highest with 34%, followed by foreign news sites with 27.9%.
 In third place, it is human rights issues category and fourth place is pornography sites.

-Table 1: Number of blocked pages and blocked times by categories
 | **Categories**      | **ISPs**                                     | **Number of inaccessible pages** | **Total of blocking times** |
 |---------------------|--------------------------|-------------|------------|
 | News Media          | VNPT,Viettel, Mobifone, FPT, Saigon Tourist  | 57                               | 4360                        |